 d.
 Trails-The Planning Board reviewed the submitted applications for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT) and the 1998 Approved Transit District Development Plan for the Prince George's Plaza Transit District Overlay Zone (area master plan) in order to implement planned trails, bikeways, and pedestrian improvements.
+They provided the following analysis:

 The MPOT includes a complete streets element that contains several policies related to accommodations for bicyclists and pedestrians along new road construction.
+The

-The Complete Streets Section includes the following policies regarding sidewalk construction and the accommodation of pedestrians:
+Complete Streets Section includes the following policies regarding sidewalk construction and the accommodation of pedestrians: